 - What needs to happen to put things right?

 Children are helped to see the consequences of their actions and to take positive steps to put things right for the person who has experienced the upset.

 - Restorative Staff.

 We want each child to feel valued and nurtured.
-All teaching and non-teaching staff in school receive training each half term to support their restorative practice.
+All teaching and non-teaching staff in school receive training to support their restorative practice.
 During routine day to day interactions, nurturing supportive language is used and tone of voice and body language is key.
-The cumulative impact of these day to day restorative interactions means staff develop positive, supportive connections with children and also their parents and carers.
+The cumulative impact of these day-to-day restorative interactions means staff develop positive, supportive connections with children and also their parents and carers.
 Each child has an adult who they can talk to and who be available to listen, support and help.

 Is my child included in Restorative practice?

 At All Angels’ Federation, from our Nursery School through to Year 6, each child is supported in being restorative regardless of their age, individual needs, and circumstances.

 Being restorative maintains our peaceful school community where every child feels happy, listened to and safe.
 Being restorative encourages our children to be at their best; it enables our children to be successful learners and grow up to be responsible citizens too.